jannahthecodemaster/BNTA_Backend_Project/README.md

 4. **DELETE**
 ## **Postman Commands**
 - Get Customers: `localhost:8080/customers` - this command retrieves all customer objects and shows their id, name, contact detail and the last 4 digits of their card number.
-- Get Products:  `localhost:8080/products`
+- Get Products:  `localhost:8080/products` - this command retrieves all product objects (book, movie or music).
-- Create an Order for Customer 1: `localhost:8080/customers/addOrder/1`
+- Create an Order for Customer 1: `localhost:8080/customers/addOrder/1` -
 - Link Products with Product Orders: `localhost:8080/orders/linkProdOrders/1/100`
 - Link the Order with Product Orders: `localhost:8080/orders/linkOrderProdOrder/1/1`
 - Show Product Orders which contains the orders with the customers: `localhost:8080/productsOrders`